coderefinery/documentation/_episodes/03-tools.md

 tables, links, ...                tables, links, ...
 ```

-- Sphinx can work with both RST and Markdown
-- RST has more features than Markdown but the choice is a matter of taste
 - We will use RST in a Sphinx example and Markdown in a GiHub pages example

 Experiment with Markdown: